dannymarx/PokeZoneBuddy/README.md

 ---

+## ⚠️ Legal Notice

+**This app is not officially affiliated with Pokémon GO** and is intended to fall under Fair Use doctrine, similar to any other informational site such as a wiki.

+Pokémon and its trademarks are ©1995-2025 Nintendo, Creatures, and GAMEFREAK.
+All images and names owned and trademarked by Nintendo, Niantic, The Pokémon Company, and GAMEFREAK are property of their respective owners.

+Event data courtesy of [Leek Duck](https://leekduck.com) via [ScrapedDuck API](https://github.com/bigfoott/ScrapedDuck).
+All rights reserved by their respective owners.

+---

 ##### This app was created 99% by AI and 1% by a human who brought it all together.

 ---